ayushmi/cs335a_project/README.md

 parser.scm is the parser file which defines 'parser' function , 'parser' takes the list containing tokens as input and outputs the parse tree in form of recursive lists.

+code_gen.scm is the code generation file which generates mips code for the input parsed code.